📑 Table of contents

 5. Cost at scale

-The problem: Free at first, no-code costs explode with growth.
+The problem: Free at the beginning, no-code costs explode with growth.

 Scale No-code cost/month Custom code cost/month